What is a ribeye steak? It’s an outstanding classic that everyone has heard of…I think?!

 As a worldwide popular cut, the ribeye is typically used as a stand-alone steak.

-Recently, however, there have been some ribeye derivatives that have gained popularity.
-One such piece is known as the rib cap, which is a cut that simply takes the fat cap from the whole rib section, essentially ‘stealing’ it from the ribeye steaks.
+Recently, however, there have been some derivatives that have gained popularity.
+One such piece is known as the rib cap, which is a cut that simply takes the fat cap from the whole rib section, essentially ‘stealing’ it from the rib steaks.

 The ribeye is known to many as the king of steaks, so some might say this is the king’s crown jewels.